 - Program Costs/Tuition: $1,900: This includes the price of all books and materials.

 - Housing: If you are interested in housing opportunities, please contact the CILE office for the most current information.

 - Academic & Social Programs: Students attend class in the mornings and participate in lectures and visits to courts, law firms, and other legal institutions in the afternoons.
 Special social events will also be arranged.

 - Medical Insurance: Students are required to have medical insurance for the entire length of their stay.

 - Application Process: The completed application should be sent with a check in the amount of $200 (nonrefundable tuition deposit) to:

 3900 Forbes Avenue,

 Pittsburgh, PA 15260 U.S.A.

-- Application Deadline: Space may be limited and acceptance will be based on the date on which an application is received.
+- Application Deadline: Applications are accepted on a rolling basis.
+Space may be limited and acceptance will be based on the date an application is received.
 We suggest that applications be submitted as early as possible.